-You can sing or play along with Composer as you read the music from the screen.
-Composer highlights the active notes and lyrics and automatically turns pages for you.
-In addition to adding accompaniment and fun to your singing and playing, Composer can also help you practice part of the song with your voice or instrument.
+You can sing or play along with Musician as you read the music from the screen.
+Musician highlights the active notes and lyrics and automatically turns pages for you.
+In addition to adding accompaniment and fun to your singing and playing, Musician can also help you practice part of the song with your voice or instrument.
 You can set up sections in your song to practice in a loop, for a specified number of repeats, with pauses between each repeat, and with an optionally increasing tempo in each repeat.

 You can specify a practice loop for a specific range of measures.
 You can also specify a practice loop between any two rehearsal marks that you add to the score.
 With rehearsal marks, you can specify starting and ending locations in the middle of measures instead of at barlines.
 Also, you can define rehearsal marks with names that are easy for you to remember for sections of the song that you want to practice.
 For more information, see Editing Rehearsal Marks.

-Composer automatically turns pages for you during a practice session.
-You can instruct Composer to turn the pages ahead of time, so that you can look ahead in your performance.
+Musician automatically turns pages for you during a practice session.
+You can instruct Musician to turn the pages ahead of time, so that you can look ahead in your performance.
 For instructions, see Anticipating Page Turns.

 To set up the section of the song you wish to practice, and to set up the number of repeats and tempo:

 |Choose the Practice Setup command in the Perform menu.

 Musician will display the Practice Setup dialog, such as the following:

 |In the Practice Range section of the dialog, specify the section of the song you wish to practice.
 You can specify the section of the song with measure numbers or rehearsal marks.

 Musician initially sets the "from" measure to 1 and the "to" measure to the last measure in the score.
 Or, if you previously have selected a range of measures with CTRL+Drag (holding down the CTRL key while you drag the mouse), then the measures will be pre-selected to the range of measures you have selected.